MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/partners-step-by-step-guide.md

 ## 6. Release Your Title

-ID@Xbox titles and titles released by game publisher is this a Microsoft Partner must go through a certification process before release.
+ID@Xbox titles and titles released by a Microsoft Partner must go through a certification process before release.
 This is because these titles have access to additional features such as Multiplayer, Achievements, and Rich Presence.

-Once you are ready to release your title, contact your Microsoft representative for more detail on the submission and release process.
+When you are ready to release your title, contact your Microsoft representative for more detail on the submission and release process.